ginstrom/paladin-novel/chapters/21_revelations-and-ripples.md

 "Absolutely not," Elena protested.
 "It could be a trap.
 The Circle might be neutral, but they have their own agenda."

 "What choice do I have?
 If I refuse, it confirms their suspicions.
-If I go and fail their tests..."
-He shrugged.
+If I go and fail their tests…" He shrugged.
 "At least we'll know where we stand."

 "You won't go alone," Thorek declared.
 "The Iron Covenant has as much right to witness this as anyone."